it-innovation/EXPERImonitor/doc/manual_source/mainContent/eccAPIChangeLog.rst

 Please note that [1] will work for v1.2 clients but features [2] and [3] are only available to ECC clients that are re-compiled against the new V2.0-beta API and use the V2.0-beta dashboard (see option 3 below).

+For users intending to use the V2.0-beta1 dashboard, please note two important changes:

+- Our database schema has updated slightly (no impact on metrics data)
+- The client <-> ECC messaging protocol has changed slightly

+**Deployment**
+This means when deploying the ECC dashboard, you must run the schema set-up script (if you have an existing database, back this up first).

+**During experimentation**
-For users intending to use the V2.0-beta1 dashboard, please note that the message protocol has changed slightly.
-When an experiment is ended in the dashboard or the ECC is shutdown clients will no longer receive a disconnection message from the dashboard.
+When an experiment is ended in the dashboard (or the ECC is shutdown) clients will no longer automatically receive a disconnection message.
 If you leave your current code unchanged, you will need to manually disconnect and then re-connect your ECC client for each new experiment.
 More details for what this means under various scenarios is provided below.

 Option 1: Keeping using V1.2 client API